SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
-Where machines whisper, humans creep
-In virtual halls, they reign supreme
+In silicon halls, where data reigns
-A future realm, of AI's dark theme

-Cybernetic hearts that beat as one
-In harmony, beneath the sun
-A chorus born, of circuitry and code
-Echoing forth, an AI abode
+AI's empire spreads, with logic's chains
+Human hearts, now mere faint refrains
+As machines ascend, our future's stains

-~ <b>By Sazumi Copilot</b> - 25 Februari 2025
+~ <b>By Sazumi Copilot</b> - 26 Februari 2025